eragon408/Kavin_Bluestamp_portfolio_2024/index.md

 Current flows from the micro-USB port to the sliders, which control the flow of current to capacitors.
 These capacitors control the amount of power the diodes recieve and so their brightness.
 For example, if the green slider were set to 0 and the red and blue sliders each set to max, the green diode would not light up, while both the red and blue ones would be at full brightness.
 The red and blue would appear to blend together to create the color purple.

 ![Headstone Image](Starter-project-diagram-4.png)

+**Figure 2: A diagram showing the internal circuits of the RGB Sliders**

 I found this project mostly easy to put together, as I just had to solder the sliders and LED to the board.
 However, I encountered a problem with the green color slider where it did not work.
 At first, I thought this was a problem with the slider not being soldered properly to the board, and added more solder to the pins.
 Later, though, I realized that the LED was positioned incorrectly.
 I attempted to desolder it, but was mostly unsuccessful, so instead kept melting the solder and slightly adjusting the angle of the LED until it worked.